JanderHungrige/SlideMob/README.md

 ### Features
 - extensive tests
 - create installable exe
+- Indicate progress by Slide of Slides
+- SKip if the input text are only numbers or other non-text elements, or Position, Role, Company, Product names
+- Output terminal output in gui
 - Add otion to create a folder in the output location
 - Add option to change the name of the output file
 - Add a feature to run all features after each other and create one finished and translated file.